-We help adjusters manage the subrogation side of a large loss property claim from start to finish.
+Managing the subrogation side of a property claim from start to finish

-Early Involvement is a strategic, investigative process where our attorneys ensure a good subrogation claim is a recoverable subrogation claim.
+Early Involvement is a strategic, investigative process in which we ensure a good claim is a recoverable subrogation claim.

 Early Involvement is a strategic process in which our attorneys ensure a good subrogation claim is a recoverable claim.
 The moment a loss is reported to Keis George, our attorneys immediately make preparations to investigate the loss onsite while our paralegals acknowledge and setup the claim.
 Once onsite, our attorneys use various tactics to ensure a good claim is a recoverable claim.
 Tactics include but are not limited to:

 - Protecting the integrity of the scene and preserving evidence;